JarunMadhesh/Crypto-Tracker-Bot/README.md

 Similarly, say, the current price of BTC is 35,000, a user sets an alert for BTC at a price of 33,000.
 The application should send an email when the price of BTC reaches 33,000.

-### Deltailed documentation available in documentation.docx
+### Deltailed documentation available in documentation.pdf

 ## Database used
 PostGre SQL